IBM/csm-dach-cloud-native-labs/initialSetup/openshift/README.md

 ### Create users via serviceaccount

-Optional: modify the amount of users inside the script.
+You can modify the amount of users by editing the script.
 ```
 chmod 744 createServiceAccountUserScript.sh
 sh createServiceAccountUserScript.sh